GilOliveira/schemadotorg/modules/schemadotorg_demo_standard_admin/README.md

 - Attaches CSS and JavaScript, that fixes minor UI issues with minor UX enhancements.
-- Tweaks the Coffee and Environment Indicator module's toolbar weights.
+- Tweak the Coffee and Environment Indicator module's toolbar weights.
 - Redirects anonymous users to /user/login.
 - Displays a welcome message via JavaScript.
 - Sets user name and password to demo/demo.